This material is for information and support; not a substitute for professional advice.

 Melinda Smith, M.A., Senior Editor, is a freelance writer with a master's degree in psychology and over ten years experience as a health writer and editor.
 She is passionate about keeping up with the latest research and giving readers the facts they need to make better choices and take control of their mental health.

 Lawrence Robinson, Editor, is a freelance writer with over ten years experience working for print and online publications, covering a wide range of subjects in the health and fitness fields.
 He is also a published author and has edited several books on psychology.

 Adrian Tarango, Webmaster, is a freelance web developer.
 He has over ten years experience in developing and optimizing websites and web applications.

 Greg Boose, Copy Editor / Asst.
 Webmaster, is a writer with over ten years experience, covering a wide range of subjects in the entertainment, literary and health fields.

 Helpguide.org depends on contributions!

 Helpguide’s mission is to provide you and your family with mental health information you can trust.
 Our expert, ad-free resources empower you with the knowledge and encouragement you need to take charge of your life and make healthy choices.
 We believe that with support and self-help options, you can understand, prevent, and resolve many of life’s challenges.

-Helpguide depends upon contributions.
 Our policy of not accepting advertising or corporate sponsorship gives us complete editorial autonomy.
-However, salaries, web servers, professional services, and rent are expenses that must be met each month.
+However, professional services, web hosting, rent and other expenses must be met each month.

-We run a very efficient operation—each $10 contribution enables us to serve over 1500 readers.
-Also, since we have no fundraising staff, your contribution goes directly to support this website.
+Helpguide.org is run very efficiently—each $10 contribution helps over 1500 readers.
+Since we have no fundraising staff, 100% of your tax-deductible contribution goes directly to support this website.

 Any help you can give is greatly appreciated.
 Thank you.